IN THIS GUIDE:

-So, let’s get started on our Roman adventure.
-The itinerary suggested below assumes you land in Rome in the morning and need to adjust to your new time zone quickly.
+So, let’s get started on our adventure.
+The 3-day Rome itinerary suggested below assumes you land in the morning and need to adjust to your new time zone quickly.
 However, if you arrive later in the afternoon or evening, simply explore your new neighborhood, find a quaint local taverna or osteria and begin with Day 2 the following morning and return to our outlined Day 1 for your last day.

 Welcome to Rome!
 It’s a busy city with 2.7 million residents and you’re likely running on adrenaline or already experiencing the exhaustion from the overnight flight.
 Either way, fresh air and sunshine will help to reset your internal clock and get you started on the right foot.
 Store your luggage at your hotel, or rental if possible (alternatively, the airport and train stations also have storage options), then grab a sandwich or fruit at a nearby market and make your way outside of the city to the Appia Antica Regional Park.

 The 8,650-acre park, closed to traffic on Sundays, is filled with paths for biking and walking.
 The most famous of the paths and the primary reason for visiting is the Via Appia Antica, believed to be the oldest road in Rome, built in 312 B.C.
 Either rent a bike or take a leisurely stroll along the quiet, scenic and ancient road, perfect for an afternoon picnic.
 It’s a wonderfully contradictory way to begin your Roman adventure, away from the bustle of the city and on the very roads once traversed by Julius Caesar, Augustus, Cicero, Mark Antony and millions of others.
 The enormity of it is almost tangible.